Author Guidelines

 REFERENCES

 References uses the APA style, and reference management software as Mendeley, Zotero or EndNote is recommended.
 References can be sourced from: journal, proceedings, books.
+The references are written from publications of the last ten years and minimally 80% of them are taken from primary references (Journals and Books).

 Examples: